-Genetic susceptibility (BMRP2 mutation and other genetic factors) lead to endothelium dysfunction that leads to an altered synthesis of endothelium-derived vasoactive substances that affects many intracellular pathways.
-The major intracellular pathways involved are nitric oxide, endothelin, and prostacyclin pathway which leads to the changes in the vasculature in PAH.
-The decrease in production of vasodilators and overexpression of vasoconstrictors leads to vasoconstriction due to an imbalance between vasodilators and vasoconstrictors.
+Genetic susceptibility (BMRP2 mutation and other genetic factors) leads to endothelium dysfunction, leading to an altered synthesis of endothelium-derived vasoactive substances that affect many intracellular pathways.
+The major intracellular pathways involved are nitric oxide, endothelin, and prostacyclin pathway, which leads to the changes in the vasculature in PAH.
+The decrease in the production of vasodilators and overexpression of vasoconstrictors leads to vasoconstriction due to an imbalance between vasodilators and vasoconstrictors.

 There is an imbalance between prostacyclin (vasodilator and inhibit platelet activation) and thromboxane A2 (vasoconstrictor and platelet agonist).
 Prostacyclin synthase production and nitric oxide decrease in idiopathic pulmonary artery hypertension.
-The overexpression of endothelin-1 not only causes vasoconstriction, but it also promotes the proliferation of smooth muscle cells of the pulmonary artery and vascular remodeling.
-Serotonin levels are increased in plasma which promotes vasoconstriction and endothelial cell proliferation.
+The overexpression of endothelin-1 not only causes vasoconstriction but also promotes the proliferation of smooth muscle cells of the pulmonary artery and vascular remodeling.
+Serotonin levels are increased in plasma, which promotes vasoconstriction and endothelial cell proliferation.
 Serotonin transporter mutation in lung tissues and platelets also plays a role in pathogenesis.
-Decreased levels of vasoactive intestinal peptide which is a vasodilator and inhibits platelets.
-All these alterations in vasoactive substances lead to vasoconstriction, vascular remodeling, and thrombosis which causes an increase in pulmonary vascular resistance.
+Decreased levels of vasoactive intestinal peptide, which is a vasodilator and inhibits platelets.
+All these alterations in vasoactive substances lead to vasoconstriction, vascular remodeling, and thrombosis, which causes an increase in pulmonary vascular resistance.

 Arterial blood gas may reveal increased A-a gradient, low pO2.
-On pulmonary function test (PFT) impaired DLCO is seen.
-Perfusion lung scan (V/Q Scan) to rule out pulmonary thromboembolism.
-LFT, Autoimmune tests and HIV testing (in high-risk patients) to exclude other possible causes.
+On pulmonary function test (PFT), impaired DLCO is seen.
+Perfusion lung scan (V/Q scan) to rule out pulmonary thromboembolism.
+Liver function tests, autoimmune tests, and HIV testing (in high-risk patients) exclude other possible causes.

 Vasoactive substances such as endothelin receptor antagonists, phosphodiesterase inhibitors, and prostanoids alter the mechanisms causing pulmonary artery smooth muscle proliferation and contraction.